Followers

 Politics & Policy

-St. Clair was able to stay on as governor of the Ohio Territory – a tribute to a mix of politics (he was a staunch Federalist in a Democratic-Republican west) and his acknowledged administrative capacity.
-The republic had devolved into rabid partisan politics and the frontier was not excluded.
-St. Clair wanted to carve two Federalist-leaning states out of the Ohio Territory.
-He hoped that would bolster Federalist power in Congress.
-To that end he made vast personal investments in the region but the always cash-strapped federal government failed to reimburse him.
+St. Clair managed to remain governor of the Ohio Territory, a testament to a combination of political factors (he was a strong Federalist in a largely Democratic-Republican west) and his recognized administrative skills.
+The republic had descended into intense partisan politics, and the frontier was no exception.
+St. Clair aimed to create two Federalist-leaning states from the Ohio Territory, hoping to increase Federalist influence in Congress.
+He made significant personal investments in the region, but the federal government, always short on cash, failed to reimburse him.

 Northwest Territory - St. Clair's Legacy

 The Democratic-Republicans in Ohio opposed him and accused him of partisanship, duplicity, and arrogance.
-He did not help his case – pushing back on direction from the new capital in Washington and its now Democratic-Republican administration.
-An 1802 statement eschewing Congress’s control over the territory led to President Thomas Jefferson removing St. Clair from the office he held for well over a decade.
+He did not help his case—resisting the direction from the new capital in Washington and its now Democratic-Republican administration.
+An 1802 statement rejecting Congress’s control over the territory led to President Thomas Jefferson removing St. Clair from the office he had held for more than a decade.

 President Thomas Jefferson removed St. Clair